-- 1) Prohibiting differential interest rates for FCS member-borrowers because they are contrary to cooperative principles; - 2) Encouraging an investigation of the discriminatory effects of differential interest rates; - Ensuring local control and participation of all FCS associations and banks while remaining on the forefront of good governance practices to keep the system viable for producers in the future; - 4) Encouraging all FCS directors, officers and bondholders to take the lead in advocating improved farm income as the basic means of repaying farm debt and securing the FCS; - 5) Encouraging FCS to enforce regulations governing the borrowers' rights sections of the Agricultural Credit Act of 1987, including the use of cease-and-desist powers when necessary; - 6) Encouraging Congress to give past and present FCS borrowers the right to pursue litigation against FCS institutions they have done business with; - 7) The banks of the FCS continue to be the primary source for financial services for farmer cooperatives and their associated businesses.
-We call upon member cooperatives to ensure that these institutions remain farmer-controlled; - 8) Preventing FCSinstitutions from being sold to outside entities thereby exiting the system.
+- 1) Prohibiting differential interest rates for FCS member-borrowers because they are contrary to cooperative principles; - 2) Encouraging an investigation of the discriminatory effects of differential interest rates; - 3) Ensuring local control and participation of all FCS associations and banks while remaining on the forefront of good governance practices to keep the system viable for producers in the future; - 4) Encouraging all FCS directors, officers and bondholders to take the lead in advocating improved farm income as the basic means of repaying farm debt and securing the FCS; - 5) Encouraging FCS to enforce regulations governing the borrowers' rights sections of the Agricultural Credit Act of 1987, including the use of cease-and-desist powers when necessary; - 6) Encouraging Congress to give past and present FCS borrowers the right to pursue litigation against FCS institutions they have done business with; - 7) The banks of the FCS continue to be the primary source for financial services for farmer cooperatives and their associated businesses.
+We call upon member cooperatives to ensure that these institutions remain farmer-controlled;

+- 8) Preventing FCS institutions from being sold to outside entities, thereby exiting the system.
 The ability to exit the system negates the benefits of farmer control and makes it difficult to replace the services mandated by the Agricultural Credit Act; - 9) Prohibiting any efforts to extend the lending authority of the Banks for Cooperatives to businesses that are not cooperatives or are cooperatives or businesses that are in direct competition with the family farm; - 10) Expanding FCS lending authority only to the extent it directly benefits family farmers, ranchers and rural communities.
-Expanded lending authority must support domestic investments and operations; - 11) Ensuring the FCS maximizes that patronage and dividend distribution to its borrower-members so they have access to the FCS capital they helped to create; - 12) Full access to rural credit for farmers, ranchers, fishers and the communities in which they live.
-We are particularly concerned about the lack of available credit in rural areas with high unemployment, including, but not limited to Native American reservations;

-- 13) Competition in lending to allow credit options for our members; and - 14) Jurisdiction of the Farm Credit System remaining under the authority of the U.S. House and Senate Agriculture Committees.
+Expanded lending authority must support domestic investments and operations; - 11) Ensuring the FCS maximizes that patronage and dividend distribution to its borrower-members so they have access to the FCS capital they helped to create; - 12) Full access to rural credit for farmers, ranchers, fishermen and the communities in which they live.
+We are particularly concerned about the lack of available credit in rural areas with high unemployment, including, but not limited to Native American reservations; - 13) Competition in lending to allow credit options for our members; - 14) Jurisdiction of the FCS remaining under the authority of the U.S. House and Senate Agriculture Committees; and - 15) All foreclosed or financially distressed farmland under FCS jurisdiction for sale being sold through open bidding.